EyasuTeshome/shifttracker/job-search/job-searching-morning-session-sharing-expectations-and-rules-for-interview-practice.md

-# Sharing expectations and setting rules about this week’s morning sessions
+# Sharing expectations and setting rules for interview practice this week

 ## Learning objectives